outmoded/hapijs.com/lib/tutorials/en_US/views.md

 start();
 ```

-### Layouts
+### <a name="layouts" /> Layouts

-vision includes built-in support for view layouts.
+`Vision` includes built-in support for view layouts.
 It comes disabled by default, because it may conflict with other layout systems that specific view engines may provide.
 We recommend choosing only one layout system.

 In order to use the built-in layout system, first setup the view engine: